influxdata/docs-v2/content/influxdb/cloud/notebooks/overview.md

 Preview presents your data output through cells without writing it to a bucket.
 Select Preview or press CTRL + Enter as a shortcut to preview data.

 ### Run
 Run presents your data output through cells and writes it to a bucket.
-Select Run in the dropdown list to write you data to a bucket.
+Select Run in the dropdown list to write your data to a bucket.

 ## Notebook controls
 The following options appear in the upper right of each notebook.